finos/community/docs/odp/development-infrastructure/code-validation/intro.md

 - `no-badge` - `README.md` file is missing the FINOS badge; check the [README.md template](https://github.com/finos/project-blueprint/blob/master/README.template.md) and make sure that it embeds one of SVG FINOS badges.
 - `wrong-badge` - Our internal records state that this project is in {{project-state}} state, whereas `README.md` states `{{readme-state}}`; make sure that `README.md` embeds the right FINOS badge."
    :repo-not-on-file "We don't have this repository on file.
 We will fix this issue on our side as soon as possible and keep you posted.
 - `no-whitesource` - WhiteSource configuration was not found; make sure that dependencies are scanned against security vulnerabilities.
-Read more on [the WhiteSource Wiki page](https://finosfoundation.atlassian.net/wiki/spaces/FDX/pages/75530440/WhiteSource).
+Read more on [the WhiteSource page](/docs/odp/development-infrastructure/code-validation/whitesource).

 Code is publicly available on https://github.com/finos/metadata-tool, the command to invoke is `check-project-repos`.